 Amaranthe had been watching for some time, trying to figure out what had happened where he found himself unconscious in the water and letting river trash accumulate around him.
 When he opened his eyes she thought he took it quite well.
 He was calm, looking around, judging his surroundings in an orderly fashion.
 She herself would have been done in by seeing the dead fish.

-Her eyes widened and a surprised giggle burst out of her mouth at the sound he made after closing his eyes and then re-opening his eyes.
+Her eyes widened and a surprised giggle burst out of her mouth at the sound he made after briefly closing his eyes and then re-opening them.

 Ruth was going to burn this whole world down.
 Then, if it was really lucky, he would leave.